Glossary of Terms

 The first two conditions are to account for residential postcodes (i.e. people living in a postcode) while the third condition is to account for commercial and industrial areas which may not have a large population due to the nature of the area.
 Such examples are retail estates on the edge of towns and some city centres.

 The High Level Summary of Statistics gives a brief overview of key statistics.

 The Higher Education Statistics Agency (HESA) is the official agency for the collection, analysis and dissemination of quantitative information about higher education.

 The postcode boundary dataset provides details of the smallest plotted units in Scotland – the postcodes.
 As a result of their small size, it is possible to assign any Scottish postcode to any entity (area) within a Scottish boundary dataset.
 Because these boundary datasets have larger individual entities (areas) than the postcodes, they are referred to as ‘higher geographies’.
 The ability to assign postcodes to these ‘higher geographies’ represents a significant step in being able to create and interpret statistics about particular locations and areas; and also being able to analyse statistics over time.

-Database holding address information for records which have changed in some way since they were introduced on to the National Records of Scotland (NRS) Scottish Address Register.
+Database holding address information for records which have changed in some way since they were introduced on to the National Records of Scotland (NRS) Scottish Address Directory.

 The Household Analysis Review Group (HARG) is a consultative group concerned with the household estimates and projections produced by the National Records of Scotland.

 Estimate of the number of households in an area at a particular time, normally 30 June.
 Household estimates (and projections) are key inputs to policy analysis and service planning.
 The number of households is generally less than the number of dwellings as some dwellings are either vacant or are used as second homes, although some dwellings contain more than one household.

 Estimate of the future number and type of households in the population.
 Projections are based on past trends and are not, therefore, policy-based forecasts of what the Government expects to happen.